VeloxQ: A Fast and Efficient QUBO Solver: Benchmarks against D-Wave quantum annealers

-To investigate the regime beyond native QPU capabilities, we prepared random instances of Pegasus topology with size parameter \(m\in\{20,30,\ldots,150\}\), five for each \(m\), and computed reference solutions with SA algorithm~\cite{SA}.
-The results are presented in Fig.~\ref{fig:pegasus_native} c) (reference gap) and d) (runtime).
-VeloxQ solver is able to consistently obtain high-quality solutions, matching the hybrid Kerberos solver solution quality, and outperforms Kerberos in terms of runtime as the time-to-solution is ten times faster.
-By adjusting VeloxQ solver parameters, the runtime can be further reduced by an order of magnitude at a relatively small cost in the solution quality.
-Crucially, the Kerberos solver with default parameters was not able to produce solutions for instances larger than \(P_{60}\), that is $\sim 85\times10^{3}$ variables, whereas VeloxQ performed well across the whole range of problem sizes, up to \(P_{150}\) with $\sim 500\times10^{3}$ variables.
+To investigate the regime beyond native QPU capabilities, we prepared 5 random Pegasus instances for size parameters up to \(m=150\).
+The benchmark results are presented in Fig.~\ref{fig:pegasus_native} c) (reference gap) and d) (runtime).
+VeloxQ consistently obtains high-quality solutions, matching the solution quality of the hybrid Kerberos solver while outperforming it in runtime by up to two orders of magnitude in this benchmark.
+By adjusting VeloxQ parameters, the runtime can be further reduced by an order of magnitude at a relatively small cost in solution quality.
+With the default parameters used here, the Kerberos solver was not able to produce solutions for instances larger than \(P_{60}\), that is $\sim 85\times10^{3}$ variables, whereas VeloxQ produced solutions across the whole range of problem sizes considered, up to \(P_{150}\) with $\sim 500\times10^{3}$ variables.
+A direct comparison of VeloxQ with the industry-standard CPLEX solver on the same Pegasus instances is shown in Fig.~\ref{fig:pegasus_cplex}: CPLEX is competitive only on the smallest cases and reaches its 1000\,s runtime limit already at \(P_{10}\), while VeloxQ stays well below 1\,s.

-For completeness, we have tested the other end on the difficulty spectrum for quantum annealers, that is problems with all-to-all connectivity.
-We prepared random Ising models on complete graphs with up to $160$ vertices, translating to $2536$ qubits after embedding.
-The experiments were conducted, and data gathered, in the same fashion as for instances with Pegasus topology.
-They are presented in Fig.~\ref{fig:pegasus_embedded}.
+We also considered the opposite regime, namely problems with all-to-all connectivity, which are particularly challenging for quantum annealers because they require embedding.
+We prepared random Ising models on complete graphs with up to $160$ vertices, corresponding to $2536$ qubits after embedding.
+The experiments were conducted, and the data were gathered in the same way as for instances with Pegasus topology.
+The results are presented in Fig.~\ref{fig:pegasus_embedded}.

-Even though there are specialized routines for clique embedding, the overheads related to newly introduced auxiliary qubits, significantly degrades the performance of the D-Wave Advantage sampler, with optimality gaps reaching double digits for the largest instances.
-VeloxQ solver, on the other hand, is able to solve the problems with high accuracy and in extremely short time, even in comparison to the annealer with the embedding time excluded.
+Even though there are specialized routines for clique embedding, the embedding overhead is associated with worsening reference gaps for the D-Wave Advantage sampler beyond approx. $120$ variables.
+VeloxQ, on the other hand, solves these problems with low reference gaps and short reported runtime, even in comparison to the annealer with the embedding time excluded.